regnaDkciN/SandTable/README.md

 ![Flipped Linear Gear](https://i.imgur.com/Q2l8WMY.jpeg)

 ## Large Rotary Gear
 * The Instructable was ambiguous regarding the large rotary gear.
 I found that it should be doubled up (i.e. one on top of the other) and in my case I needed the center hole diameter to be 12.7mm.
-The included  "Base + Large Gear" files have have been updated with these changes.
+The included  "Modified Parts" files have have been updated with these changes.
+Note that two of the large gear are required.
 * Neither of the laser cut small gears worked well.
 Both were a little too wide, probably due to a difference in kerf width between the laser cutter I used and the one used in the Instructable.
 I experimented and came up with 3D printed gears to replace both of them.
 * ![Doubled Up Large Gear](https://i.imgur.com/ccbu8Gc.jpeg)